FME Version

 - Right: -123.107

 Click OK to save the parameters.
-Next, open up the GeometryReplacer and set the Geometry Encoding parameter to GeoJSON and change Remove Attribute to No. Click on the drop-down arrow next to Geometry Source then select the GEOM_COORDS user parameter we just created.
+Next, open the GeometryReplacer parameters and set the Geometry Encoding parameter to GeoJSON and change Remove Attribute to No. Click on the drop-down arrow next to Geometry Source then select the GEOM_COORDS user parameter we just created.

 4. Add CoordinateSystemSetter